wearvr/pico-vr-unity-sdk-instructions/Readme.md

 If you have used the [Pico User API](/docs/pico-payment-sdk-user-management.md), you will need two build variants - one that includes the [domestic credential fields in your AndroidManifest.xml](/docs/pico-payment-sdk-user-management.md#credentials#domestic-values-inside-china) for the China store and one that includes the [foreign credential fields](/docs/pico-payment-sdk-user-management.md#credentials#foreign-values-outside-china) for stores outside of China (these are the same builds and same credential values in the AndroidManifest.xml - just with different attribute names).

-If you have used the [Payment API](/docs/pico-payment-sdk-in-app-purchases.md), you will need an extra, third, variant that does not use the Payment API and uses the [foreign credential fields](/docs/pico-payment-sdk-user-management.md#credentials#foreign-values-outside-china) in your AndroidManifest, for the Pico Goblin store outside of China.

 ### Submission process

 When you are ready, it's time to release your Pico VR experiences to the global and Chinese Pico stores [through WEARVR.com](https://users.wearvr.com/apps).